harrymkt/zluinav/README.md

 * Copy code blocks; add code blocks which can then be copied using buttons and display the code language if available, helped by JavaScript.
 * Variables; add variables to your page content to be replaced during the site generate.
 * Local date display; display dates in user's local timezone, no madder what timezone the date is set.
+* Use macros and shortcodes to make your content length shorten.

 ## Installation
 Using git: